Customer Care Associates: Why Hiring More Won't Fix Support

 The Hidden Cost of Scaling Customer Care Associates

-Support tickets are bleeding hours and money.
-When Shopify stores grow, founders instinctively hire more customer care associates.
-But adding headcount multiplies payroll while preserving broken processes.
+Support tickets keep growing.
+The instinct is to hire more customer care associates.
+But adding headcount multiplies payroll while keeping broken processes intact.

 Why Adding Customer Care Associates Fails at Scale